-In the context of accounting, administrative expenses can be considered an indirect expense because they are not directly related to the manufacturing of a product, such as an engineer or assembly line worker.
+From an accounting perspective, administrative expenses are considered an indirect expense because they are not directly related to the manufacturing of a product, such as an engineer or assembly line worker.

 Understanding Administrative Expenses

-Administrative expenses can be found on the income statement for the period upon which they occurred; however, they do not appear under the period for which they were paid.
-As a business scales and grows, like in the case of a tech startup, the administrative expenses tend to stay stable and proportional, while the front-line workers and engineers tend to scale up in size, e.g., when there is an increase in production or a push to develop a new revolutionary piece of software/hardware.
+Administrative expenses can be found on the income statement for the period upon which they occurred.
+As a business scales and grows, like in the case of a tech startup, the administrative expenses tend to remain stable and proportional, while the front-line workers and engineers tend to scale up in size, e.g., when there is an increase in production or a push to develop a new revolutionary piece of software/hardware.

-Below is a more comprehensive list of different types of administrative expenses, and what types of expenses fall into a different category:
+Below is a more comprehensive list of different types of administrative expenses, and non-administrative expenses:

 1. Administrative Expenses

 If you are a small business owner or are attempting to launch a startup, understanding why operational, administrative, and sales expenses are often separated is crucial in budgeting and forecasting.
 Understanding where your expenses will grow and where they will stay stagnant will help you determine how to allocate capital and grow the business.

 It can also help existing and potential investors see how you manage capital and that you, as a savvy business owner/entrepreneur, know how to properly scale and allocate resources.

 Understanding Administrative Expenses as an Investor